 GoldPaid is a UK-wide postal gold and silver buying service with no branches.
 The flagship guide, selling gold by post in the UK, walks through how the whole thing works before you send a thing.

-Who sells gold and silver from Southwold, and what do they send?
+Who sells gold and silver from Southwold, and how is it tested?

 Southwold is a small Suffolk coastal town on Sole Bay, known for the white lighthouse that stands among its houses, its pier and its rows of brightly painted beach huts.
-The town has long had a settled, comfortable and notably older resident population, the kind of community where jewellery is held for decades and passed down.
+The town has long had a settled, comfortable and notably older resident population.
+Older pieces are checked for antique or collector value here before anything is priced as scrap.
 Anyone in Southwold selling gold or silver does so by post, UK-wide, with no shop visit needed, which suits a town where the nearest specialist buyer is a long drive away.

 The process, step by step